Find out how we’ve adapted our teaching and learning during the COVID-19 pandemic.

 You will be allocated to a delivery-mode after preferences have been entered and will then be able to adjust your allocation during the review and adjust period.
 Once class allocations are finalised, you are expected to continue in your allocated mode of delivery for the whole semester.

-Find out more about MyTimetable.
+Find out more about class delivery on MyTimetable.

 These subjects are taught entirely online with no campus-based or in-person activities.